gabssnake/observablehq-docs/docs/learn/learn-notebooks-cells/learn-notebooks-cells.md

 </div>

 You can share notebooks with others to edit together, or keep them to yourself.
 Notebooks can connect to a variety of data sources including local files, spreadsheets, APIs and for Enterprise and Pro accounts, cloud files and databases.

-We'll go into more details on notebooks later in this series, however.

-## Next steps

-Now it's time to [load in some data](https://observablehq.com/@observablehq/learning-observable-getting-data-into-observable?collection=@observablehq/intro-to-observable)!